MEITREX/docprocai_service/README.md

 For a deeper dive into the features and considerations made during development, check out our paper on *DocProcAI*.

 ## Installation
-### Additional Installation Steps
+### Neural Netowrk Models Installation
 This service requires neural network models to function at all.
 These models need to be downloaded and placed into a `llm_data` folder in the root.
-This folder is then mounted in the docker container automatically and can the files inside can then be referenced as seen in the `config.yaml`
+This folder is then mounted in the docker container automatically and the files inside can then be referenced as seen in the `config.yaml`

 > [!CAUTION]
 > The service cannot run without at least a sentence embedding model installed!